0

 The Skills Accelerator Portal aims to diversify and strengthen the global semiconductor supply chain to support U.S. economic interests, focusing on assembly, testing, and packaging (ATP) operations in allied partner countries.

-The portal is funded by a $13.8 million cooperative agreement through the U.S. Department of State's Bureau of Economic, Energy, and Business Affairs.
+The Portal is funded by a $13.8 million cooperative agreement through the U.S. Department of State's Bureau of Economic, Energy, and Business Affairs.

 The main objectives are to enhance workforce capabilities, expand and diversify the semiconductor workforce, and to support ATP supply chain diversification and growth, affirming U.S. leadership in the global microelectronics industry.